rbbarbosa/Petit/tutorial/p4_abstract_syntax.md

-# Compiler tutorial IV: Abstract syntax
+# Compilers tutorial IV: Abstract syntax

 _Yacc_ is a powerful tool for generating parsers, by transforming formal grammars into executable code.
 In this tutorial we explore how to construct an abstract syntax tree (AST), which is a kind of parse tree which discards irrelevant details while fully preserving the meaning of the original program.